Suzanne Birt: 2018–present

 The Birt rink had two appearances in the finals to begin the 2021–22 season.
 The team lost in the final of the 2021 Oakville Fall Classic to Team Jamie Sinclair and the final of the 2021 Oakville Labour Day Classic to Team Tracy Fleury.
 Due to the COVID-19 pandemic in Canada, the qualification process for the 2021 Canadian Olympic Curling Trials had to be modified to qualify enough teams for the championship.
 In these modifications, Curling Canada created the 2021 Canadian Curling Trials Direct-Entry Event, an event where five teams would compete to try to earn one of three spots into the 2021 Canadian Olympic Curling Trials.
 Team Birt qualified for the Trials Direct-Entry Event due to their CTRS ranking from the 2019–20 season.
 The team went 1–3 through the round-robin, finishing in last place and not advancing directly to the Trials.
 Team Birt had one final chance to advance to the Olympic Trials through the 2021 Canadian Olympic Curling Pre-Trials where they finished the round-robin with a 4–2 record.
 This qualified them for the double knockout round, where they lost both of their games and were eliminated.
 The team had two more tour stops during the season, which included winning the Stu Sells 1824 Halifax Classic and reaching the semifinal of the Tim Hortons Spitfire Arms Cash Spiel.
 The 2022 Prince Edward Island Scotties Tournament of Hearts was cancelled due to the pandemic and Team Birt were selected to represent their province at the national women's championship.
 The team finished the 2022 Scotties Tournament of Hearts with a 4–4 record, fifth place in their pool.

+In advance of the 2022–23 season, Team Birt won a fan vote which qualified them for the 2022 PointsBet Invitational.
+They lost their opening round game to the Rachel Homan rink.
+On tour, the team won two events.
+In October, they won the Superstore Monctonian Challenge with spares Colleen Jones and Sinead Dolan filling in for Marie Christianson and Michelle Shea.
+They then won the Jim Sullivan Curling Classic in November, going undefeated in the event.
+They also had a semifinal appearance at the New Scotland Clothing Women's Cashspiel.
+During the season, Christianson took over skipping duties on the team with Birt continuing to throw fourth stones.
+In the new year, they easily won the 2023 Prince Edward Island Scotties Tournament of Hearts, winning all three qualifying events.
+At the 2023 Scotties Tournament of Hearts in Kamloops, the team struggled, finishing seventh in their pool with a 2–6 record.
+After the season, the team announced they would be disbanding, with Birt stating she was taking some time away from curling.